Public university graduates, rejoice!

 Part of the size of that return is due to the relative low cost of a public education as compared to tuition at private schools.
 And it should be noted that these rankings don't include financial aid, which can make a big difference in the total cost of attending college.
 (Explore PayScale's full College ROI Report to find out how typical financial aid packages affect ROI at each school.)
 But that means you have to qualify for financial aid in the first place.

-The main point here is, if you're measuring by ROI, attending a public school is a good bet for getting the best return on your tuition investment.
+The main point here is, if you're measuring by ROI, attending a public school is a good bet for getting a solid return on your tuition investment.

 Yes, there's more to a college education than the salary it'll help you make after you graduate.
 Of course.
 Colleges do more than just hand out diplomas; they teach students how to learn, and there's no price tag that can be placed on that life skill.
 And for many, college is where you develop a sense of self, and where you discover the passions that shape the rest of your life.